We Are Born

 We Are Born is the fifth studio album by Australian singer-songwriter Sia.
-It was released on 18 June 2010.
-The album is more upbeat than her previous work, which she partly attributes to her relationship with JD Samson as well as her childhood influences Cyndi Lauper and Madonna.
-The album was produced by Greg Kurstin, and features The Strokes' guitarist Nick Valensi.
+It was released on 18 June 2010 through Money Puzzle and Jive Records.
+The album is more upbeat album than her previous works, which she partly attributed to her relationship with JD Samson as well as her childhood influences Cyndi Lauper and Madonna.
+Produced by Greg Kurstin, featuring The Strokes' guitarist Nick Valensi, the album was supported by three singles: "You've Changed", "Clap Your Hands" and "Bring Night".

+We Are Born debuted at number 2 on the Australian Albums Chart, being Sia's first top 10 release in her home country.
+The album won Best Pop Release and Best Independent Release at the 2010 ARIA Music Awards and received Gold accreditation in the Australian ARIA charts in 2011.
 At the J Awards of 2010, the album was nominated for Australian Album of the Year.

-The album's first single, "You've Changed" was released in December 2009 and the lead single, "Clap Your Hands", in April 2010.
-We Are Born debuted at number 2 on the Australian Albums Chart and was Sia's first top 10 release in her home country.
-The album won Best Pop Release and Best Independent Release at the 2010 ARIA Music Awards.
-The album received Gold accreditation in the Australian ARIA charts in 2011.
+Composition

+We Are Born is a pop, dance-pop, new wave, synth-pop and R&B album that marks a significant stylistic shift from Sia's earlier, downtempo and anti-folk work.
+The album combines upbeat, club-ready tracks like "Clap Your Hands" and "You've Changed" with emotionally expressive moments such as her cover of Madonna's "Oh Father", showcasing Sia's versatile vocal delivery across a range of moods and genres.
+Its production, led by Greg Kurstin, emphasises polished, danceable arrangements with playful touches including funk-inspired rhythms, disco elements, and synth-driven textures, resulting in a bright, energetic, and accessible sound that retains traces of her earlier, introspective style.

+Singles

+The first single, "You've Changed" was released in December 2009.
+"Clap Your Hands" was released in April 2010, as the second single from the album.
+"Bring Night" was released as the third and last single on 10 September 2010.